WauSoft/GalaxyLeague/REBALANCING.md

 ## Player turn order

-1. **Should a player move its full turn to completion, or should it be possible to flip-flop between players, gradually bringing their turn to completion?** No flip-flops.
+1. **Should a player move its full turn to completion, or should it be possible to flip-flop between players, gradually bringing their turn to completion?** Yes flip-flops.

 Each option has drastic effects on how strategising works.